NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/skills.md

 Here are simple steps to enable Skills Versioning in your application:
 1. When creating a skill, specify a target version (always last deployed version + 1)
-   - Version selection can be found on the top-right in the create/edit skills dialogued
+   - Version selection can be found on the top-right in the create/edit skills dialogue
 1. When initializing the display component, provide the latest target version for that instance.
    - [Vue.Js](/skills-client/#vue-js)
    - [React](/skills-client/#react)